daattali/shinymixpanel/README.md

 Even though {shinymixpanel} was mainly developed with Shiny apps in mind (using Mixpanel's client-side API), it can also be used to send events to Mixpanel from any R code using Mixpanel's server-side API.

 To use {shinymixpanel} in a non-Shiny context, you don't need to call `mp_init()`.
 Rather, you can just call `mp_track_server()` at any time.
-A token is required, either via the `token` argument or by setting the `SHINYMIXPANEL_TOKEN` environment variable.
+A token must be provided, either via the `token` argument or by setting the `SHINYMIXPANEL_TOKEN` environment variable.
 If you call `mp_userid()` or `mp_default_props()`, then all subsequent event trackings will use the corresponding user ID and properties, just like in the client-side version.

-The main advantage of the client-side event tracking is that it will automatically gather some user data from the web browser and send it as additional properties.
+The main advantage of client-side event tracking is that it will automatically gather some user data from the web browser and send it as additional properties.
 The main advantage of server-side tracking is that it cannot be blocked by a browser's ad blocker.

 Here is an example of using {shinymixpanel} outside of Shiny: